demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

         """Gets a specific HelloWorld alert by id

         :type alert_id: ``str``
-        :param alert_id: id of the alert to return
+        :param alert_id: ID of the alert to return

         :return: dict containing the alert as returned from the API
         :rtype: ``Dict[str, Any]``